vogt-m/ccbmlib/README.md

-## ccbmlib 1.0 - Conditional correlated Bernoulli Models for Tanimoto coefficient distributions
+## ccbmlib 1.0 - Conditional Correlated Bernoulli Models for Tanimoto Coefficient Distributions

 #### Synopsis
 A package to model Tc value distributions for different fingerprints in RDKit.